nikogura/nikogura.com/README.md

 Opinions on how to write software, run teams, and think about problems.
 Some of these are about code.
 Some are about cats.

+* [Security Is Infrastructure](SecurityIsInfrastructure.md) Security and infrastructure aren't two disciplines that overlap.
+They're one discipline that companies have artificially separated.
+Why you can't lock a door in a wall that isn't there.

 * [Puppets and Octopi](PuppetsAndOctopi.md) Why top-down orchestration hits a wall.
 The fundamental difference between imperative orchestration and declarative convergence, and why no amount of doing the former "right" fixes the scaling limit.

 * [The Best Dog Trainer in the World](TheBestDogTrainer.md) You can be the best dog trainer in the world.
 Your cat doesn't care.
 Why "try harder" and "get better" don't help when you're solving the wrong problem.